Essential Magnetohydrodynamics for Astrophysics

-{ \bf Introduction} This text is intended as an introduction to magnetohydrodynamics in astrophysics, emphasizing a fast path to the elements essential for physical understanding.
-It assumes experience with concepts from fluid mechanics: the fluid equation of motion and the Lagrangian and Eulerian descriptions of fluid flow.
+This text is intended as an introduction to magnetohydrodynamics in astrophysics, emphasizing a fast path to the elements essential for physical understanding.
+It assumes experience with concepts from fluid mechanics\,: the fluid equation of motion and the Lagrangian and Eulerian descriptions of fluid flow\footnote{For an introduction to fluid mechanics \hyperlink{land}{Landau \& Lifshitz} is recommended}.
 In addition, the basics of vector calculus and elementary special relativity are needed.
 Not much knowledge of electromagnetic theory is required.
 In fact, since MHD is much closer in spirit to fluid mechanics than to electromagnetism, an important part of the learning curve is to overcome intuitions based on the vacuum electrodynamics of one's high school days.

-The first chapter (only 36 pp) is meant as a practical introduction including exercises.
+The first chapter (only 39 pp) is meant as a practical introduction.
 This is the `essential' part.
-The exercises are important as illustrations of the points made in the text (especially the less intuitive ones).
+The exercises included are important as illustrations of the points made in the text (especially the less intuitive ones).
 Almost all are mathematically unchallenging.
 The supplement in chapter 2 contains further explanations, more specialized topics and connections to the occasional topic somewhat outside MHD.

-The basic astrophysical applications of MHD were developed from the 1950s through the 1980s.
+The basic astrophysical applications of MHD were developed from the 1950s through the 1980's.
 The experience with MHD that developed in this way has tended to remain confined to somewhat specialized communities in stellar astrophysics.
-The advent of powerful tools for numerical simulation of the MHD equations has enabled application to much more realistic astrophysical problems than could be addressed before.
-The availability of these tools has also made magnetic fields attractive to a wider community.
-In the course of this development the interpretation of numerical results, as well as of magnetohydrodynamics in general has suffered somewhat.
+The advent of powerful tools for numerical simulation of the MHD equations has enabled application to much more realistic astrophysical problems than could be addressed before, making magnetic fields attractive to a wider community.
+In the course of this numerical development, familiarity with the basics of MHD appears to have suffered somewhat.